-A. To determine your eligibilty, visit U Drive.
+A. To determine your eligibilty, visit Transportation Services - Driver Authorization.

 Q. What if I am renting a vehicle off-campus through Budget?

-A. The requirements for renting a vehicle off-campus (through Budget, etc.) are exactly the same as those for renting a University fleet vehicle.
+A. The requirements for renting a vehicle off-campus (through Budget, etc.) can be found on the Rental Vehicle Insurance page.

 Q. What if I need a vehicle but don't have the time to complete the requirements because I am leaving on a trip outside the province?